-The main discharges are related to production and drilling, though other minor negative discharges may also occur (e.g. from vessels).
+The main discharges at the HARALD project are related to production and drilling, though other minor negative discharges may also occur (e.g. from vessels).

-- Discharges of water based mud and cuttings during planned drilling activities is expected to occur from a drilling rig (at Rolf or Dagmar).
+- Discharges of water based mud and cuttings during planned drilling activities is expected to occur from a drilling rig (at Dan F or the new wellhead platforms).
 The distance to which impacts on pelagic environment may occur has previously been modelled for a typical well, and is up to 7 km from the point of discharge (section 6).
 The area where impacts may occur will depend on the currents, and will likely follow the prevailing northward currents.
-The distance t which impacts on sediment quality has also been modelled, and is assssed to be within a few hundred meters for the drilling rig (section 6.2.4).
-The distance from the point of discharge to the nearest Natura 2000 site it less than 1 km (Rolf) or 5 km (Dagmar).
-Discharges during drilling at Rolf and Dagmar may thus impact to water quality in the Natura 2000 site, if southern currents dominate.
-However, the impact is assessed to be local and short term (associated with up to 7 wells), and without significant environmental effects on habitat types or species in the Natura 2000 sites. - Discharges from production are expected to continue until 2042, and will occur at Gorm.
-The distance to which impacts on the pelagic environment may occur has been modelled, and is up to 6.6 km from the point of discharge (section 6).
-The distance from the point of discharge (Gorm) to the nearest Natura 2000 site is 12 km, and no impacts on the environment is expected within the Natura 2000 site.
-It is therefore assessed that production activities will not have significant environmental effects on the conservation objectives of the habitat types or species in the Natura 2000 sites.
+The distance to which impacts on sediment quality has also been modelled, and is assssed to be within a few hundred meters for the drilling rig (section 6.2.4).
+The distance from the point of discharge (Harald A) to the nearest Natura 2000 site it approximately 62 km. - Discharges from production are expected to continue until 2042, and will occur at Harald A. The distance to which impacts on the pelagic environment may occur has been modelled, and is up to 2 km from the point of discharge (section 6).
+The distance from the point of discharge (Harald A) to the nearest Natura 2000 site is 62 km.